India's Gandhi says Modi's government in 'witch hunt' as Congress probed on taxes

 "This kind of political witch hunt will only help us and help us to come back faster," Gandhi was quoted as saying by NDTV news channel.

-The May election saw the Congress party win just 44 of the 543 seats in the lower house of parliament, compared to 206 in 2009, raising the prospect that the Gandhi family, which has given the country a long line of leaders since independence, will gradually lose its political influence.
+The May election saw the Congress party win just 44 of 543 seats in the lower house of parliament, compared to 206 in 2009, raising the prospect that the Gandhi family, which gave India its first prime minister, Jawaharlal Nehru, could exit politics permanently.

 Before becoming prime minister, Modi said he would not resort to vindictive politics, especially in reference to Sonia Gandhi's son-in-law Robert Vadra who has been accused of corrupt land transactions, allegations he denies.